yias/eurekaRes/gaze/README.md

 This folder contains the integration of eurekaRes with Mask R-CNN and the gaze-tracker from Pupil-labs for real-time object detection and object-of-interest identification

-A demonstration of the functionality of the methods is shown below:
+A demonstration of the functionality of the methods is shown below, where the red dot correspods to the gaze of the user:

 ![](other/gaze_objects.gif)